Gustavo Petro: Personal life

 Petro has been married three times.
 At age 26, Petro and his childhood sweetheart Katia Burgos eloped due to the Burgos family's disapproval of the union.
-The couple produced a son, Nicolás, but he was primarily brought up by Burgos and Petro's mother, Clara Nubia-Urrego, as Petro had gone into hiding due to his rebel activity.
+The couple had a son, Nicolás Petro, who was primarily brought up by his mother and Petro's mother, Clara Nubia Urrego, as Petro had gone into hiding due to his rebel activity.

 Shortly after, while on the run, Petro began a relationship with Mary Luz Herrán, ten years his junior.
 He met Herrán when he was seeking refuge in her hometown.
 They were together for over 15 years and had two children, a daughter Andreá and a son Andrés.
 Both reside abroad and keep a low profile.

 Petro met his current wife, Verónica Alcocer, in the late 1990s at a conference where Petro filled in for the absent primary speaker.
 Alcocer was a law student 17 years his junior.
-Petro divorced Herrán and married Alcocer in 2003; he initially had a shaky relationship with the conservative Alcocer family, but he later won the approval of Verónica's father.
+Petro divorced Herrán and married Alcocer in 2000; he initially had a shaky relationship with the conservative Alcocer family, but he later won the approval of Verónica's father.
 Petro and Alcocer have two daughters, Sofía and Antonella.
 Alcocer has a son from a previous relationship who, like Petro's oldest son, is named Nicolás.
-Petro adopted Nicolás in September 2022.
+Petro adopted him in September 2022.

+In July 2023, Petro's son Nicolás Petro Burgos was arrested on money laundering charges.